For information on how to register for classes in person or online, click here.

 • Any course dropped after the schedule adjustment period is noted as a “W” on your transcript and will not impact your GPA.
 Students who do not follow the aforementioned procedure to withdraw from a class will receive a grade of F at the end of the semester.

-• For medical withdrawals, students must submit a written request to Michelle Barbour in Student Affairs along with supporting documentation.
+• For medical withdrawals, students must submit a written request to Michelle Biggs in Student Affairs along with supporting documentation.
 Click here for more information.

 • Students with an advisor hold must meet with their academic advisor prior to registering for classes.
 Their signature on a registration slip will be required if the hold is not removed.
 For more information, click here.